ic3d-marketplace/ic3d_lib/README.md

 # ic3d_lib

-A modular and framework-agnostic TypeScript library for **FiveM**, providing seamless integration with QBCore, ESX, vRP (and OX in the future).
+A modular and framework-agnostic TypeScript library for **FiveM**, providing seamless integration with QBCore, ESX (and OX in the future).
 Includes a bridge for essential functions like player management, jobs, inventory handling, and more.

 ## 🚀 Features
-- ✅ **Supports multiple frameworks**: QBCore, ESX, vRP (OX planned).
+- ✅ **Supports multiple frameworks**: QBCore, ESX (OX planned).
 - ✅ **Inventory system compatibility**: Works with Ox Inventory, QB Inventory, ESX Inventory, etc.
 - ✅ **Modular design**: Uses **interfaces, classes, and dependency injection** for flexibility.
 - ✅ **Simple API**: Get players, jobs, inventories, and manage items with ease.